-This is a continuation of a monthly series exploring literary regionalism, focusing on different authors who I consider to be “setting-specific writers.”
+The Limits and Freedoms of Literary Regionalism is a monthly series exploring literary regionalism, focusing on different authors who I consider to be “setting-specific writers.”
 The beauty of these authors’ contributions to literature lies in the fact that they are each able to tell diverse stories, all set against the same environmental backdrop.

 Hailing from one of America’s first all-black incorporated towns, Eatonville, Florida, Zora Neale Hurston grew up with the very people and walking the very roads that would later influence much of her writing.
 An anthropology major at Barnard (and when there in 1925, the college’s sole black student), Hurston developed an insatiable interest in conducting ethnographic studies.
 It was this passion for studying people and cultures that led Hurston back to Eatonville—not as a resident, but as a writer.